antoine71/OC-P11_Gudlift/README.md

 ## Status

-This project is under development
+This project is ready for evaluation.

 ## Description